 Open daily from 9:30am to 3:30pm, except Thanksgiving, Christmas and New Year’s Day.

-The new Old Town Trolley Nashville Night Tour stops here.
-Leave the kids, kick back, and cruise through Music City enjoying scenic nighttime views and classic Nashville tunes.
+Ryman Auditorium is a point of interest on this tour.
+Kick back, and cruise through Music City enjoying scenic nighttime views and classic Nashville tunes.
 On this tour, you’ll not only be taken to popular points of interest, but talented guides will dazzle you with their musical talents and extensive historical knowledge of the city.
-During the tour, you’ll stop at a world-famous honky tonk and enjoy a drink with new friends.
-It’s a perfect choice for date night or a group outing and a definite must-do when in Nashville!
+The tour is a perfect choice for date night or a group outing and a definite must-do when in Nashville!

 Eat, Drink and Shop